xcore/sw_motor_control/doc/dsc-quickstart.rst

     The XMOS Brushless DC Motor development platform typically uses two power supplies (24V and 5V), an XMOS JTAG adaptor, and one or two motors.

       - Connect the motors to the board first.
-The software will run with one motor in either port, or motors in both ports.
-Since the speed that is reported to the PC control applications is the speed of motor 1, then it is best to have port 1 in use when a single motor is being used.
+The software will run with one or two motors.
+When a single motor is being used, connect to port 1, as this is the port that has its speed reported to the PC control applications.

       - Connect the XMOS JTAG adaptor to the appropriate port, and connect it to the PC with a USB cable.

       - Connect a 5V power supply to the XMOS processor half of the BLDC board.
 Do not do this if there are wire links between the power and processor sides of the board.
-The links will be over the isolation barrier by the text label **5V LINK**
+The links will be over the isolation barrier by the text label **5V LINK**.

       - Connect a 24V power supply to the power section of the BLDC board.
 Do not have the power section of the board powered without the 5V section being powered.